OWSA: OneWorld South Asia

 Anchored by Neelima Sharma Nivia, the series is about a story of a woman called Nandini who is fighting daily odds in her life and the way she overcomes these challenges.
 Nandini is a character of a woman from India during 1980s.

+The other authors who are contributing to the e-novel are Anju Sharma, Kavita Verma, Shraddha Thweyith, Promilla Qazi, Aparna Anekwarna, Upasna Siyag, Sanjana Tiwari, Shobha Rastogi, Priyanka Pandey, Asha Pandey, Rashmi Tarika and Suman Malik Taneja.

-The women authors come not only from various states different versions states like Gujarat, Jharkhand and Delhi but different geographies varied backgrounds to script one story that is weaved around the character of Nandini.
+The women authors come not only from various states like Gujarat, Jharkhand and Delhi but also different geographies varied backgrounds to script one story that is weaved around the character of Nandini.
 Photo and Text: Ashok Kumar/OneWorld South Asia

 December 26, 2016: Karmbhoomi- change has arrived, a youth TV series being aired every Sunday on Bindass is striving to help youth fight mental illness and create youth leadership for a better future.
 According to the World Health Organisation about 20% of India's population will suffer from some form of mental illness by 2020.